yubik-studio/yubik-studio.github.io/README.md

  - Initiated a new R&D relationship between the CME Group Foundation and the Graduate Program in Financial Engineering at the Stevens Institute of Technology in Hoboken.

- - Supervised the conversion of my NYMEX match engine into an implied market analyzer and arbitrage cycle detector for the Globex trading system, and expanded CME Match Engine R&D into collaborative projects with Business Intelligence and Research & Product Development, e.g. to study how implied markets could be used to improve liquidity in corn futures at middle and distant expiries.
+ - Supervised the conversion of my [Helios Match Engine](https://milnea.substack.com/p/how-we-invented-the-helios-match) from NYMEX into an implied market analyzer and arbitrage cycle detector for the Globex trading system, and expanded CME Match Engine R&D into collaborative projects with Business Intelligence and Research & Product Development, e.g. to study how implied markets could be used to improve liquidity in corn futures at middle and distant expiries.

  - Developed new techniques for analyzing match engine trace data and FIX message time-of-flight data from Corvil fiber taps, leading to new efficiencies in the Globex match engine code.